-The mathematics education discipline group is worldly.
-We bring not only a global perspective of mathematics education to our teaching and research but we engage actively and regularly with teachers, schools and educational authorities locally and with teachers and researchers in Asia, North America, Australasia, Europe and Africa for the delivery of pre-service teacher education and in-service teacher professional learning and for research in mathematics education.
+Members of the mathematics education discipline group bring a global perspective of mathematics education to their teaching and research.
+They are actively engaged with local and international researchers, teachers, schools and educational authorities, in order to deliver outstanding initial teacher education courses and in-service teacher professional learning and contribute to cutting-edge research in mathematics education.

 About the staff

 Members of the mathematics education discipline group have proven track records in teaching, research and supervision of Higher Degree student researchers.
 Individuals and teams of staff are at the forefront of research and practice in a range of fields including:

 - Resilience building and optimism of mathematics learners and teachers